ishuar/zero-to-hero-devops-roadmap/linux/day-7/shell-scripting.md

 fi
 ```

-- Nested `if-else` block can be used when, one condition is satisfies then it again checks another condition
+- Nested `if-else` block can be also used when, one condition is satisfies then it again checks another condition.
+One of the form can be as follows:

 ```bash
 if CONDITION_01; then